Motion to Strike Late Designated Expert

 Defendants violated the Scheduling Order for the designation of expert witnesses resulting in prejudice to the Plaintiff.

-Trial is scheduled to being on August 3, 2015.
-The Scheduling Order issued in this case on July 2, 2014 required the Defendants to identify their experts no later than 180 days before trial which was approximately February 4, 2015.
+The trial is scheduled to being on August 3, 2018.
+The Scheduling Order issued in this case on July 2, 2017 required the Defendants to identify their experts no later than 180 days before trial which was approximately February 4, 2015.
 See Exhibit 2.
 The Scheduling Order contains the following language: “12.
-The dates contained herein may not be extended by agreement of the parties, unless expressly approved in writing by the Court for good case.”
-Neither Defendant requested that the Court extend the deadline for naming of defense experts.
+The dates contained herein may not be extended by agreement of the parties unless expressly approved in writing by the Court for good cause.”
+Neither Defendant requested that the Court extend the deadline for the naming of defense experts.
 On February 4, 2015, the Defendants filed their expert witness designation.
 See Exhibit 3.
 Bob Jones, M.D. was not identified.
 At no time prior to the close of discovery did the Defendants ever inform the Plaintiff that they intended to call Bob Jones as an expert witness in this case.

 It is clear that the Defendants’ decision to call Dr. Jones as an expert witness was a last minute decision.
 In fact, the Defendants actually subpoenaed Dr. Jones to appear as a live expert witness without the courtesy of informing the Plaintiff that they intended to elicit expert testimony from Dr. Jones at trial.
 It was only after Dr. Jones informed the Defendants that he was not able to appear at trial, did the Defendants then inform the Plaintiff of their intention to obtain his testimony via a videotaped deposition.
 The Defendants intentionally chose not to disclose Dr. Jones as an expert witness and then tried to ambush the Plaintiff at trial by calling Dr. Jones as a live expert witness.
 It was only when Dr. Jones was unavailable to appear at trial did they reveal their decision to call Dr. Jones as a witness by noting the videotaped deposition of Dr. Jones.